Your future mother-in-law is observing you to acquire a better sense of your demeanor, mannerisms and instincts.

-Oftentimes, she watches for similarities that you both may have.
+Oftentimes, she watches for similarities that you both have.

-She may be trying to see herself in you.
+She is looking for herself in you.

 Understand that you are about to be her son’s wife.